 - Save up to $50 a year by having your HVAC system professionally inspected.

-- Clean or replace furnace filters every 30 days.
-(The day you receive your bill from us can serve as a good reminder that it's time to clean or replace the filter on your furnace.)
+- Regularly clean or replace furnace filters according to the package instructions.
+(The day you receive your energy bill can serve as a good reminder that it's time to clean or replace the filter on your furnace.)

 - Clean registers, baseboard heaters and radiators as needed.
 Be sure to move furniture, carpeting or drapes so they are not blocking the registers, heaters or radiators.

 - Your HVAC contractor should be able to provide fact sheets for various models so you can compare energy usage.
 While the national Annual Fuel Utilization Efficiency (AFUE) rating is 80% for furnaces, ENERGY STAR® models must equal or exceed 90% AFUE.